Yahyakiani/blog.yahyakiani.dev/content/docs/long_form_editing_paper.md

 ### **Research Leadership**

-This research endeavor is spearheaded by [Domenic Rosati](https://github.com/domenicrosati).
-Domenic is pivotal in bringing this project to fruition and bringing the team up to speed.
+This research is spearheaded by [Domenic Rosati](https://github.com/domenicrosati).
+Domenic is pivotal in bringing this project to completion and bringing the team up to speed.
 Collaborating closely with him on this initiative are Yahya(Me), Melis, and Deepika.

 ### **Research Objective**